What is Munch and Move?

 Cooking and food preparation

-Getting little ones into the kitchen is a great way to encourage an adventurous palate or encourage fussy eaters to try new tastes.
+Getting little ones into the Grace Village kitchen is a great way to encourage healthy eating habits by developing an adventurous palate and encouraging fussy eaters to try new tastes and textures.

-Grace Village is childcare reimagined.
-We will be incorporating new activities into your little one’s day to get them to Munch and Move.
+Grace Village is very happy to be able to offer the Munch and Move program as part of its commitment to the National Quality Framework and the Early Years Learning Framework, and we’ll be adding new activities into your little one’s day to get them to Munch and Move!
 Watch our posts on social media for all the fun activities you can try at home as well.